Class of 2016 Senior Class Gift

 Why should I participate?

 The Senior Class Gift has been a tradition at UST for more than 30 years.
-Each year's graduating class presents a class gift in the form of a scholarship to the university president, at the commencement ceremony in May.
+Each year's graduating class presents a class gift to the university president at the commencement ceremony in May.
 Will you be part of the tradition?